Lithill/New-Egg-Champion-Website/readme.md

 * I could not find a way to include image caption on wrapped image, so I removed the caption.
 * In some laptop views (Nest Hub, Nes Hub Max and Latitude 7420), you cannot see the heading text of the index page without scrolling down.
-* Chevron links do not always take you to where you expect they will on Latitude 7420.
-This also needs testing on other sized screens.
+* Chevron links do not always take you to where you expect they will on Latitude 7420 with Chrome, and Gigabyte laptop with Firefox.
+This also needs testing on other sized screens with different browsers.
+* The video seems to be having difficulty playing in Firefox.

 ### Lighthouse